ibm-ecosystem-engineering/envizi-workshop-2024/146-Working-on-ESG-disclosures-as-a-SRM/readme.md

 # Working on ESG disclosures as a Sustainability Reporting Manager (SRM)

 In this lab exercise you will learn how to leverae Sustainability Reporting Manager Module of Envizi to help create the ESG disclosures and work on the same.

-In this lab, we will use various role plays who would create disclosure, work on disclosure questions, review the responses and approve to the completion.
+In this lab, we will use various role plays who would do the following.
+- Create disclosure
+- Work on disclosure questions
+- Review the responses
+- Approve to the completion

 We will basically follow the workflow as shown here from end-to-end, create disclosure, assign ownership, complete the disclosure.

 <img src="images/SRM-workflow.png">